Targets

 If the explanation does not make sense, update the ICP description or add exclusions.

-ICPs are used to define and source Target Companies.
+ICPs are used to evaluate the companies behind your Target Contacts.

 ICPs define the type of company.